influxdata/influxdb-client-swift/Examples/README.md

 - [DeleteData](DeleteData#deletedata) - How to delete data with specified predicate
 - [AsyncAwait](AsyncAwait#asyncawait) - How to use `async/await` with the InfluxDB client.
 - [InfluxDBStatus](InfluxDBStatus#influxdbstatus) - This is an example how to check status of InfluxDB
+- [InvokableScripts](InvokableScripts#invokablescripts) - How to use Invokable scripts Cloud API to create custom endpoints that query data